 by Barbara McMichael, SoCoCulture

-Thanks to a grant from the Port of Seattle’s Airport Community Ecology (ACE) Fund, SoCoCulture will be arranging a three-part Engaging Trees speaker series in Fall of 2018 that will draw attention to the environmental impact and cultural significance of trees.
+Thanks to a grant from the Port of Seattle’s Airport Community Ecology (ACE) Fund, SoCoCulture arranged a three-part Engaging Trees speaker series in Fall of 2018 that drew attention to the environmental impact and cultural significance of trees.
 This is part of SoCo’s Engaging Trees Initiative, which has been drawing attention to the cultural significance of trees in South King County since 2015.

-In conjunction with the Highline Historical Society, which will act as the fiscal sponsor for the speaker series, SoCoCulture has also reached out to the Des Moines Historical Society and the City of SeaTac’s Arts, Culture and Library Advisory Committee to arrange for talks to take place in each of the three cities.
-SoCoCulture will be using this series to encourage continued crowd-sourced contributions to the Forest for the Trees story map that resides on the SoCoCulture website.
-Organizers also hope to offer a bilingual component for some of the programs.
+In conjunction with the Highline Historical Society, which will acted as the fiscal sponsor for the speaker series, SoCoCulture also reached out to the Des Moines Historical Society and the City of SeaTac’s Arts, Culture and Library Advisory Committee to arrange for talks to take place in each of the three cities.
+SoCoCulture used this series to encourage continued crowd-sourced contributions to the Forest for the Trees story map that resides on the SoCoCulture website.
+Organizers also offered a bilingual component for some of the programs.

 Posted on 6/30/2018